The Oregon Teaching and Certification Resource

 Question: What are the requirements to become a high school teacher in Oregon?

 Answer: To become a high school teacher in Oregon, you must get a teaching certificate through the state with endorsements for the subject area(s) and grade level(s) you wish to teach.
-The basic requirements for certification are completion of a baccalaureate program and/or teacher preparation program.
+The basic requirements for certification are completion of a baccalaureate program and teacher preparation program.
 These must include student teaching experience.